 - What are the options to the main treatment that you're suggesting?

 - My child or I have other health conditions.
 How can we best manage them together?

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+The healthcare team is likely to ask questions, such as:

-- When did your child's symptoms begin?
+- When did the symptoms begin?

 - What, if anything, seems to improve the symptoms?